AleRampa/REGA/README.md

   - species (string array of the chemical species present in the mixture)
   - n (molar fractions)

+Note: loops are not implemented yet.
+A way to avoid the problem is to break the loop at some point with an "Out" block and a "KnownState" block, where the loop ends and start respectively.
+"KnownState" block is equivalent to a "Tank" block

 If you find bugs or errors please submit them